Metagenomics virus detection

 The TELEVIR bioinformatics component of INSaFLU is a modular pipeline for the identification of viral sequences in metagenomic data (both Illumina and ONT data).

-It is composed of these main steps (detailed in https://insaflu.readthedocs.io/en/latest/bioinformatics_pipeline.html#metagenomics-virus-detection):
+The TELEVIR module is makes available the following main steps (detailed in https://insaflu.readthedocs.io/en/latest/bioinformatics_pipeline.html#metagenomics-virus-detection):

 Read quality analysis and improvement [optional].